thiagoferrax/little-url/README.md

 The main requirements that guided the design and implementation of little-url:
 *	Design and implement an API for short URL creation
 *	Implement forwarding of short URLs to the original ones
+*	Add an API for gathering different statistics
 *	There should be some form of persistent storage
 *	The application should be distributed as one or more Docker images
 *	It should be readable, maintainable, and extensible where appropriate